moses-b-alexander/stgnn-aqf-praxis/readme.md

 * **DiffConv + LSTM** combinations achieved the highest overall predictive accuracy.
 * **Positional encoding** without attention, either additive or concatenative mode, provided consistent but marginal improvements in MAE across most architectures.
-* **Attention combined with either positional encoding mode** significantly and consistently improved predictive accuracy when used alongside LSTM or GRU temporal components.
+* **Attention combined with either positional encoding mode** significantly and consistently improved predictive accuracy when used in combination with LSTM or GRU temporal components.
 * **Concatenative positional encoding with attention** led to catastrophic degradation when paired with RNNs as the temporal component.
-The combination of concatenative positional encoding, weak temporal modeling, and attention severely undermined the representational capacity of the model, resulting in systematically poor and considerably degraded performance across all trials.
+The combination of concatenative positional encoding, weak temporal modeling, and attention severely undermined the representational capacity of the model architecture, resulting in systematically poor and considerably diminished performance across all trials.

 ---

 ## 📚 Citation

 Alexander, M. B. (2025). *Evaluating Spatiotemporal Graph Neural Network Architectures for Air Quality Forecasting* (Doctoral dissertation).
-The George Washington University. https://github.com/moses-b-alexander/stgnn-aqf-praxis
+The George Washington University. https://github.com/moses-b-alexander/stgnn-aqf-praxis/

 ---